ItsDg4u/dharmendragupta.com/content/authors/admin/_index.md

       Responsibilities include:
       - Conducted web and mobile application penetration testing for global clients, identifying vulnerabilities and improving security posture.
       - Performed technical reviews of security reports, ensuring accuracy, consistency, and adherence to industry and NotSoSecure standards.
-      - Led the revamp of the "[**Application Security for Developers**](https://notsosecure.com/security-training/appsec-developers)" training course, managing everything from content design to client delivery.
+      - Developed and Led the revamp of the "[**Application Security for Developers**](https://notsosecure.com/security-training/appsec-developers)" training course, managing everything from content design to client delivery.
       - Delivered on-site and virtual training on secure coding practices, teaching developers how to identify and mitigate vulnerabilities.
       - Researched and experimented with technologies like Vagrant, Docker, Kubernetes, Terraform, and Infrastructure as Code (IaC) to enhance security training content.
       - Developed methodology documents as reference materials to standardize security service delivery.